melonjs/melonJS/CONTRIBUTING.md

 ## Questions, need help ?

 If you need technical support, you can contact us through the following channels :
-* Forums: with melonJS 2 we moved to a new discourse [forum](https://melonjs.discourse.group), but we can still also find the previous one [here](http://www.html5gamedevs.com/forum/32-melonjs/)
+* Forums: you can find us [here](https://www.html5gamedevs.com/forum/32-melonjs/) on the html5gamedevs forum
 * Chat: come and chat with us on [discord](https://discord.gg/aur7JMk)
-* we tried to keep our [wikipage](https://github.com/melonjs/melonJS/wiki) up-to-date with useful links, tutorials, and anything related melonJS.
+* Wiki: we tried to keep our [wikipage](https://github.com/melonjs/melonJS/wiki) up-to-date with useful links, tutorials, and anything related melonJS.

 ## Contributors